Why Content Freshness Matters for AI Citations

 - Monitor citation status - check whether your pages are being cited for target queries.
 If you drop, update and re-submit

-- Set a quarterly minimum — even for lower-priority pages, refresh at least quarterly to avoid the 3x citation loss risk
+- Set a quarterly minimum - even for lower-priority pages, refresh at least quarterly so they do not go stale and get displaced

 FAQ